-- (a) Any licensee who has been requested by an applicant to submit to the Board evidence of the applicant's experience and has refused to do so shall, upon request by the Board, explain in writing or in person the basis for such refusal. - (b) The Board may require any licensee who has furnished evidence of an applicant's experience to substantiate the information.
+(a) Any licensee who has been requested by an applicant to submit to the Board evidence of the applicant's experience and has refused to do so shall, upon request by the Board, explain in writing or in person the basis for such refusal.

-- (c) Any applicant may be required to appear before the Board or its representative to supplement or verify evidence of experience. - (d) The Board may inspect documentation relating to an applicant's claimed experience.
+- (b) The Board may require anyone who has furnished evidence of an applicant's experience to substantiate the information. - (c) Any applicant may be required to appear before the Board or its representative to supplement or verify evidence of experience. - (d) The Board may inspect documentation relating to an applicant's claimed experience.

-Rule 6-4 - Continuing professional education requirements for renewal of the certificate or registration.
+Rule 6-4 - CPE requirements for renewal or reactivation of a certificate, license or registration.

-The following requirements of continuing professional education apply to the renewal of certificates and registrations pursuant to Section 6(d) of the Act.
+The following requirements of CPE apply to the renewal or reactivation of certificates, licenses and registrations pursuant to Section 6(d) of the Act.